Singtaa/OneJS/README.md

 setInterval(() => { div.ve.MarkDirtyRepaint() })
 ```

 Use Menu `Tools / OneJS / Rebuild All` to generate TS Typings.
-To optimize GC, enable unsafe code and use a config class like this:
+To optimize GC for value types, enable unsafe code and use a config class like this:

 ```csharp
 [Configure]